unerian/fl-studio-wine-plugin-list/README.md

 - ❌ - Not Recommended

+  (Ratings based on the VST Plugins themselves, not the installing experience etc.)

 **Testing:**
 - High - Tested extensively, This plugin has been a part of my daily rotation, and I have used it for long periods of time

 - Medium - Tested for some time, but haven't put like 50+ hours of usage into it, so I cannot guarantee there isn't some rare instablility or bugs.

 - Low - Basically just first impressions.

 ## WORKS PERFECTLY